timmycodes88/router-pro/README.md

 ### 1. Import your usePage Hook and Populate your page

 - Destructure when possible to make the code cleaner
-- Setup state's default value to the data from the Hook (see newPreferences state in Profile.js)
+- Setup state's default values to the data from the Hook (see newPreferences state in Profile.js)

 ### 2. Import your usePageActions Hook and add functionality to your page

+- use the action functions to make your own onClick functions and wire them to the buttons
 - Note that with both of these hooks, they can be used anywhere within the page so avoid prop drilling and just use the hooks where they are needed

-### 3. CELEBRATE this Page is DONE
+### 3. CELEBRATE this Page is Fully Populated and Functional